twbs/bootstrap/docs/components/forms.md

   <div class="form-group">
     <label for="exampleInputFile">File input</label>
     <input type="file" class="form-control-file" id="exampleInputFile" aria-describedby="fileHelp">
-    <small id="fileHelp" class="text-muted">This is some placeholder block-level help text for the above input.
+    <small id="fileHelp" class="form-text text-muted">This is some placeholder block-level help text for the above input.
 It's a bit lighter and easily wraps to a new line.</small>
   </div>
   <fieldset class="form-group">
     <legend>Radio buttons</legend>